Rental yield calculator: What return on investment can you expect to achieve with your buy-to-let property.

 As a landlord, losing your keys, or having them stolen, can pose both an enormous headache and a big financial burden, with not only the locks on your own house to change, but the locks on every house you own too.

 With Adrian Flux's keycare insurance for landlords, we can cover the cost of replacement keys, changing locks, and locksmith fees.
-We can also provide cover for your own car keys too, paying for keys and immobilisers, and we offer a reward for the safe return of your keys to increase the chances of getting them back if they’re found.

 From leaking pipes to blocked drains, electrical failures to boiler breakdowns, if emergency strikes, having the right insurance can save you time, headaches, and money.